 The Shadow Price

+To implement this in practice, Swarthmore will be making use of a lifecycle cost analysis calculator.
+The calculator was initially developed by Harvard, and adapted to a small college setting by Vassar.
 You can download the most recent version of Swarthmore's lifecycle cost analysis calculator here.
 (Last updated August 16, 2017)